Carlos Mauro Hoyos: Kidnapping and death

 According to Jhon Jairo Velásquez alias Popeye - then hitman of Pablo Escobar - Hoyos was kidnapped since Escobar wanted to have him politically judged on the grounds of treason.
-Such accusation was based on Escobar being informed on Hoyos being allegedly bribed by Drug Enforcement Administration (DEA) to approve the extradition of Colombian citizens to the United States, while also receiving money from Escobar to abolish it.
+Such accusation was based on Escobar being informed on Hoyos being allegedly bribed by the Drug Enforcement Administration (DEA) to approve the extradition of Colombian citizens to the United States, while also receiving money from Escobar to abolish it.
 Furthermore, Popeye stated that Hoyos, being wounded, was captured, taken away and hidden in a ranch located at the east of Antioquia, where he then was guarded by three men.
 Because of the deployed military sweeping operations on the zone, Escobar would order Popeye to kill him.
 Hence Popeye would put on a sweater and glasses, get in an old Jeep, which previously he had filled with books and medicine, and drive to the zone.
 On the road, there would be a military checkpoint that made him stop the car.
 Popeye then would claim that he was a student and that was in a hurry to get to a nearby ranch because a sick relative needed the medicine with urgency.
 His convincing story would let him get through the military checkpoint.
 Upon arriving at the ranch, Popeye would explain Hoyos the reason of his kidnapping and let Hoyos know that he would be executed immediately, since his trial had to be brought on earlier because of the military operations on the zone.
-Velásquez himself then would kill Hoyos by shooting him three times, take his body and abandoned it near a dried riverbed, near where Andrés Pastrana was being kept in captivity.
+Velásquez himself then killed Hoyos by shooting him three times and abandoned his body near a dried riverbed, near where Andrés Pastrana was being kept in captivity.

 According to Juan Pablo Escobar, Pablo Escobar's son, in his book, his father put the kidnapping of Carlos Mauro Hoyos in motion in order to put more pressure on the Colombian State.
 Furthermore, he tired of waiting for Hoyos to make a pronouncement against the extradition; Pablo and Hoyos had once talked about it in private and Hoyos had promised to make such declaration.
 Pablo delegated this kidnapping to Pinina, who then recruited six of his best men to carry it out.
 During the action, a shootout ensued, resulting in Hoyos's bodyguards killed, one of the Pinina's men, alias Pitufo, severely wounded and Hoyos also wounded in a leg.
-Because of the deployed military operation on the zone and the Pastrana's rescue, Pablo ordered Pinina to kill Hoyos as a way to discourage the triumph of the government and give credit to the Cartel.
-Therefore, Pinina killed him by shooting him eleven rounds.
+Because of the deployed military operation on the zone and Pastrana's rescue, Pablo ordered Pinina to kill Hoyos as a way to discourage the triumph of the government and give credit to the Cartel.
+Therefore, Pinina killed him by firing him eleven rounds.

 In 1991, David Ricardo Prisco Lopera, leader of the gang Los Priscos, also was accused of the murder of Carlos Mauro Hoyos, and other criminal acts.